-National Hispanic Heritage Month recognizes and celebrates the culture, contributions, and heritage of Hispanic Americans.
-Now observed annually from September 15 to October 15, this national observance was first established by Public Law 90-498, approved September 17, 1968 by the 90th Congress.
-Public Law 90-468 authorized the president to proclaim National Hispanic Heritage Week each year.
-On August 17, 1988, the 100th Congress enacted Public Law 100-402, which extended the observance from a week to a month.
+National Hispanic Heritage Month (HHM) recognizes and celebrates the culture, contributions, and heritage of Hispanic Americans.
+Now observed annually from September 15 to October 15, this national observance was first established by Public Law 90-498 and approved September 17, 1968 by the 90th Congress.

 National Hispanic Heritage Month website, brought to you by the Library of Congress, Smithsonian Institution, National Archives and Records Administration, United States Holocaust Memorial Museum, National Park Service, National Endowment for the Humanities, and National Gallery of Art.